rfo909/CFT/README.md

 CFT is a terminal based Java application.
-It supports basic functions like "cd", "ls" and "pwd", but is also a programming language which lets you create functions that call each other, for automating repetitive task being a developer.
+It supports basic functions like "cd", "ls" and "pwd", but is also a programming language which lets you create functions that call each other, for automating repetitive tasks.

 A central element is list processing, be it lists of files, list of lines from files, etc.